awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

    ssh -v git-codecommit.us-east-2.amazonaws.com
    ```

-   For information to help you troubleshoot connection problems, see [Troubleshooting](troubleshooting.md)\.
+   For information to help you troubleshoot connection problems, see [Troubleshooting SSH connections to AWS CodeCommit](troubleshooting-ssh.md)\.

 ## Step 4: Connect to the CodeCommit console and clone the repository<a name="setting-up-ssh-windows-connect-console"></a>